openstack-archive/stx-fault/api-ref/source/api-ref-fm-v1-fault.rst

    :widths: 20, 20, 20, 60

    "include_suppress (Optional)", "query", "xsd:boolean", "This optional parameter when set to true (include_suppress=true) specifies to include suppressed alarms in output."
+   "expand (Optional)", "query", "xsd:boolean", "This optional parameter when set to true (expand=true) specifies that the response should contains the same response parameters as when querying for a specific alarm."

 **Response parameters**